well-made-uk/puregym-analyser/README.md

 ```

 Note: If there's an error processing a particular gym, the price and address will be null and an error message will be included.

+I've also added a little tool to output the results in a more useful format (`price-analyzer.js`) and a little HTML page that lets you filter a map of gyms by price.